Bernardo-MG/repository-pattern-java/readme.md

 Offers the following helpful classes:
 - Repository for the basic JPA API
 - Repository for Spring's JDBC API

-Additionally, it includes various examples for setting up a persistence layer.
+- Spring-based examples, as part of the tests, showing how to set up a persistence layer for several databases

 ## Documentation